Fair Credit Reporting Act Disclosures

 Massachusetts Tightens its Ban-The-Box Law

 Massachusetts is one of 11 states that currently mandate removing criminal history questions from job applications for private employers.
 These states are California, Connecticut, Hawaii, Illinois, Minnesota, New Jersey, Oregon, Rhode Island, Vermont, and Washington.
 At least 17 cities and counties across the country have also extended these requirements to private employers.
-The beginning of the new year is a good time for employers to review their hiring policies and procedures and what information they collect from applicants in this regard.
+The beginning of the new year is a good time for employers to review their hiring policies and procedures and what information they collect from candidates in this regard.

 - Arrests, detentions, or dispositions for any violation of law in which no conviction resulted;